Skip to Main Content

 Like many balance transfer cards, the U.S. Bank Shield Visa is easy to manage since there’s no annual fee and no penalty APR.
 However, there is a 3 percent foreign transaction fee and up to $41 fee for late and returned payments you’ll need to watch out for.
 Those fees are typical, though, and avoidable if you’re careful.

-However, if you need more than 21 months to pay off your balance, the 5 percent transfer fee may be a better deal than the extra interest you would owe.
-However, if you’re able to pay off your balance within 18 months, a card with a 3 percent balance transfer fee would save you more money.
+However, if you need more than 12 months to pay off your balance, the 5 percent transfer fee may be a better deal than the extra interest you would owe.
+However, if you’re able to pay off your balance within 18 months, a card with a 3 percent balance transfer fee may save you more money.

 Welcome offer: No bonus rewards

-Balance transfer cards with at least 21-month intro APR offers usually don’t provide sign-up bonus rewards, and the U.S. Bank Shield card is no exception.
-However, it’s worth mentioning that the few other rewards-earning balance transfer cards come with welcome offers, such as the Citi Double Cash® Card and the Discover it® Chrome.
+Balance transfer cards with long intro APR offers usually don’t provide sign-up bonus rewards, and the U.S. Bank Shield card is no exception.
+However, it’s worth mentioning that the few other rewards-earning balance transfer cards come with welcome offers.
 Still, these cards don’t keep interest at bay as long as the U.S. Bank Shield Visa can.

 This probably isn’t a deal-breaker if you’re focused on paying down your balance, especially if your situation calls for long-lasting intro APRs.
 After all, sign-up bonuses encourage more spending at the outset.
 On the other hand, a welcome offer could help recoup the cost of a balance transfer fee.